Overview:

 - Allow participants to join x minutes before start time: This defaults to 15 minutes, but you can change it to meet your needs.

-- Mute participants up entry: For extra protection and privacy, check.
+- Mute participants upon entry: For extra protection and privacy, check.

 - Breakout Room pre-assign: See Pre-assigning participants to breakout rooms for details.